mitmedialab/PRG-Group-Map/README.md

 The acceptable values for project names are pulled from objects defined elsewhere in the project (which is part of the reason why Typescript is so useful to us).

 Below we outline how you can locate and update these definitions.
+Please do so for projects you work on,

 ##### Locating a project definition